 Set in verdant nature, the list of outdoor activities is endless.
 Tourist draws in the area include West Bay Beach, famous for its magnificent sandstone cliffs, and the quaint town of Bridport, a spot for farmers’ markets and independently owned businesses.
 For something extra special and romantic, consider Bubbles in the Woods back on the property; a hot tub experience served with fizz.
 Robes and a waterproof Bluetooth speaker are provided so you can soundtrack to your heart’s content.

 City kid’s debut in the wilderness?
 We’ve got you covered.
-First, you’ll need good walking shoes like Merrell’s Moab Speed 2.
-Great for exploring country terrain, even on a wet day.
-Then outdoor gear such as Rab‘s waterproof Rab Kinetic 2.0 Pants; light, breathable, dry, and nice enough to wear to a restaurant.
-The UK specialists have a huge range of clothing, backpacks, and sleeping bags ideal for countryside trips and we’re huge fans.
-If you’ve got valuable electronics on the move, it’s worth protecting them with Nomad‘s awesome cases and accessories (they also have fast-charging cables).
+First, you’ll need good walking shoes for exploring country terrain, even on a wet day.
+Outdoor specialists such as Rab have a range of options from dry pants to footwear.
+If you’ve got valuable electronics on the move, protect them with Nomad‘s cases and accessories.

 For more travel product inspiration, check out The Hotel Journal’s favourite luggage brands and travel pillows.